 - If you or your family experienced enough trauma for a pain and suffering case

-With years of experience and proven results, Stephen Wagner and Jason Reese can handle your brain injury claim.
-Call the law firm of Wagner Reese at 888-710-9377 for your free consultation.
+With years of experience and proven results, our Indianapolis personal injury lawyers can handle your brain injury claim.
+Call the law firm of Wagner Reese at (888) 204-8440 for your free consultation.

-Traumatic Brain Injury cases are usually complex and involve a lot of moving pieces.
+Traumatic brain injury cases are usually complex and involve a lot of moving pieces.
 With severe brain injuries, drastic lifestyles changes may be warranted, not just by the victim, but family and loved ones too.
 Because of this, a broad spectrum of damages can be collected, depending on the circumstances of the case.
 This includes, but is not limited to:

 Facts & Stats

 - The CDC estimates that nearly 1.7 million people suffer some type of traumatic brain injury each year.

 - TBI’s are a factor in over 30% of all injury-related deaths.

 - Nearly 75% of all TBI’s happen in the form of a concussion or other type of mild brain injury.

 - Males are more likely to suffer a Traumatic Brain Injury than females.

 - Young adults and the elderly are at the highest risk for a TBI